 - Our business depends significantly on expenditures by manufacturers in the semiconductor capital equipment industry, which, in turn, is dependent upon the semiconductor device industry.
 When that industry experiences cyclical downturns, demand for our products and services is likely to decrease, which would likely result in decreased sales.
 We may also be forced to reduce our prices during cyclical downturns without being able to proportionally reduce costs. - We rely on a very small number of OEM customers for a significant portion of our sales.
-Any adverse change in our relationships with these customers could materially adversely affect our business, financial condition and results of operations. - Our customers exert a significant amount of negotiating leverage over us, which may require us to accept lower prices and gross margins or increased liability risk in order to retain or expand our market share with them. - The industries in which we participate are highly competitive and rapidly evolving, and if we are unable to compete effectively, our business, financial condition and results of operations could be materially adversely affected. - You may not be able to resell your ordinary shares at or above the offering price, and there may not be an active market for our ordinary shares.

-- The price of our ordinary shares may fluctuate substantially. - We are a "controlled company" and, as a result, we are exempt from obligations to comply with certain corporate governance requirements.
+Any adverse change in our relationships with these customers could materially adversely affect our business, financial condition and results of operations. - Our customers exert a significant amount of negotiating leverage over us, which may require us to accept lower prices and gross margins or increased liability risk in order to retain or expand our market share with them. - The industries in which we participate are highly competitive and rapidly evolving, and if we are unable to compete effectively, our business, financial condition and results of operations could be materially adversely affected. - An active trading market for our ordinary shares may not develop, and you may not be able to sell your ordinary shares at or above the initial public offering price. - The price of our ordinary shares may fluctuate substantially. - We are a "controlled company" and, as a result, we are exempt from obligations to comply with certain corporate governance requirements.